g0mb4/thefield/README.md

 If the command succeded the `thefiled` directory will be present.
 Copy it next to your favourite Quake executable (where `id1` folder lives) and launch it with `-game thefield +map thefield` arguments.

-There is a `thefield.bat` as an example in the release, by default is uses the steam version.
+There is a `thefield.bat` as an example in the release, by default it uses the steam version.

 ## Anything else?